What is Photosensitivity?

 Other remedies involve treating the underlying disease that is causing the photosensitivity.

-Prevention is similar to treatment in that avoiding sun exposure, wearing protective clothing and sunscreen lotion, and taking a daily sun capsule can all help.
+Prevention is similar to treatment in that avoiding sun exposure, wearing protective clothing and sunscreen lotion, and taking a daily protection capsule can all help.

 Living with photosensitivity is possible for people who suffer continually by simply dealing with rashes as they develop and/or being extremely vigilant in avoiding sun exposure.